jatioi/mkdocs-seo-textbook/docs/week_2/week2day2.md

   "AI writing tools have transformed content creation.
 By leveraging ChatGPT, Gemini, or Copilot effectively, you can generate high-quality, SEO-optimized articles.
 Start exploring AI-powered writing today!"

 ### **Final Optimization**
  - Check for keyword usage (at least 1% keyword density)
+ - Meta Title 60 characters
+ - Meta Description 160 characters
  - Make sure all main keywords are bolded
-  - Proofread for clarity, grammar, and SEO optimization
+ - 0% Plagiarism both quilbot and spineditor
+ - 0% No AI for quillbot
+ - Good Grammar and Spelling in Quillbot